 Barry Manilow has sold the entirety of his catalog to song-investment fund Hipgnosis.

-Hipgnosis Song Fund officials announced the high-profile acquisition today, via an official release.
-In addition to highlighting some of the 77-year-old artist’s most popular tracks and biggest career accomplishments – including scoring 15 Grammy nominations and selling approximately 85 million albums – the announcement message detailed the agreement’s specifics.
-Barry Manilow has sold Hipgnosis the “worldwide recording royalties” to his 917-song catalog – though the release didn’t specify the precise value of the deal.
+Hipgnosis Songs Fund (HSF) announced the high-profile acquisition via an official release today.
+In addition to highlighting some of the 77-year-old artist’s most popular tracks and biggest career accomplishments – including scoring 15 Grammy nominations and selling approximately 85 million albums – the announcement message indicates that Manilow has specifically sold the “worldwide recording royalties” to his 917-song catalog.
+The deal’s precise value hasn’t been publicly disclosed.

-Despite some mild fluctuations, Hipgnosis’s stock, traded as SONG on the LSE, largely held steady around the £117 ($152.97) mark during Monday’s trading hours.
-The figure reflects modest growth from the brand’s per-share worth at the time of its aforementioned IPO, as well as a noteworthy uptick from the all-time-low price of £87.50 ($114.39) it touched during the COVID-19 pandemic’s domestic onset in March.
+Despite some mild fluctuations, Hipgnosis stock, traded as SONG on the LSE, largely held steady during Monday’s trading hours.
+The company’s current per-share value reflects modest growth from SONG’s worth at the time of the aforementioned IPO – as well as a noteworthy uptick from the all-time-low price that it touched during the COVID-19 pandemic’s domestic onset in March.